Some of the links in this post may be affiliate links.

 There are very few plants that I would even consider growing away from a window.
 Pothos is one of them!

-Click HERE to read another blog post I wrote about plants to grow in windowless areas.
+Be sure not to miss my blog post about plants to grow in windowless areas.
 Of course, even these plants will do better if they are in front of a window.

 One thing to keep in mind is that if you grow Pothos in very low light, it will lose a lot of its variegation in the leaves.
 Instead, the leaves will turn more of a plain green color.
 The variegation is only pronounced when it has sufficient light.